 Capturing baseline images is only the first step with visual testing.
 Tests should be run regularly, if not continuously, to catch problems as soon as they happen.
 Visual checkpoints should point out any differences to the tester, and the tester should judge if the change is good or bad.

 The formatting for the product page was too narrow!
 “Traditional” assertions would probably miss this type of bug because all the content is still on the page, but visual assertions caught it right away.
-Visual checkpoints worked the same on NMG as they would on UFG or even with the classic (e.g. local machine) Applitools runner.
+Visual checkpoints worked the same on NML as they would on UFG or even with the classic (e.g. local machine) Applitools runner.

 When I switched back to the “main” version of the app, the tests passed again because the visuals were “fixed:”

 While running all these tests, I noticed that mobile test execution is pretty slow.
 The one test running on my laptop took about 45 seconds to complete.
 It needed time to load the app in the emulator, make its interactions, take the snapshots, and close everything down.
-However, I also noticed that the visual assertions in NMG were relatively fast compared to my local runs.
+However, I also noticed that the visual assertions in NML were relatively fast compared to my local runs.
 Rendering six snapshots took about 30 seconds to complete – three times the coverage in significantly less time.
 If I had run tests against more devices in parallel, I could probably have seen an even greater coverage-to-time ratio.

 Conclusion